Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: ``Retrocausal'' Diffusion Model

 for all wavefunctions $\psi$, thus recovering quantum mechanical expectation values for the operator $\mathcal{Q}_\hbar(f)$ from the classical expectation value of $f$ relative to the Husimi probability density.
 Those unfamiliar with the Husimi function can compare its role as a phase space probability density with that of the perhaps more familiar Wigner function \citep{Wi32,Mo49}, which is a phase space quasi-probability density associated with the Weyl ``symbols" determined by the Weyl quantization scheme \citep{We50,La98b}.

-Drummond and Reid's model \citep{Dr21,DrRe20} is motivated by the observation that, for a class of Hamiltonians with potential up to fourth order in $x$, the Schr\"odinger equation $\psi(t) = e^{-iHt/\hbar}\psi_0$ (for initial condition $\psi(0) = \psi_0$) gives rise to a generalized Fokker-Planck equation for the Husimi function (which here, and in what follows, is understood as a flow of phase-space densities due to the time dependence of $\psi$):
+Drummond and Reid's model \citep{Dr21,DrRe20} is motivated by the observation that, for a class of Hamiltonians, the Schr\"odinger equation $\psi(t) = e^{-iHt/\hbar}\psi_0$ (for initial condition $\psi(0) = \psi_0$) gives rise to a generalized Fokker-Planck equation for the Husimi function (which here, and in what follows, is understood as a flow of phase-space densities due to the time dependence of $\psi$):

-Here, $a_1, a_2$ are positive \emph{drift coeffecients}, and $b$ is a positive \emph{diffusion coefficient} (but note the negative sign on the $\partial_q^2$ term), all of which may vary as a function of the phase-space variables.
+Here, $a_1, a_2$ are positive \emph{drift coeffecients}, and $b$ is a positive \emph{diffusion coefficient} (but note the negative sign on the $\partial_q^2$ term).
+All of the drift and diffusion coefficients may vary as a function of the phase-space variables.
+Eq.~\eqref{eq:Fokker-Planck} follows for a class of Hamiltonians with potential up to fourth order in $x$; we do not specify the exact conditions on the Hamiltonian, however, for reasons of space.
 The Fokker-Planck type Eq.\ \eqref{eq:Fokker-Planck} resembles standard diffusion dynamics, but, whereas dissipative diffusion involves positive diffusivity, the time symmetry of the quantum dynamics in the Schr\"odinger equation force the use of some nonstandard negative entries to maintain traceless diffusivity.

 Drummond and Reid's model in principle allows for a traceless matrix of diffusion coefficients acting on second-order derivatives of phase-space variables, where the matrix may be diagonal in a coordinate system different from the standard one for $(p,q)$.
 We restrict ourselves to the simpler form in Eq.\ \eqref{eq:Fokker-Planck} because this encompasses our examples and suffices to illustrate the main ideas.